daniel5151/surface-dial-linux/README.md

 ## Installation

-I encourage you to tweak the following setup procedure for your particular linux configuration.
+I encourage you to tweak the following setup procedure for your particular Linux configuration.

 The following steps have been tested working on Ubuntu 20.04/20.10.